 - In vanilla 4th Edition, the Drow created a race of artificial spider people called Chitins to be the perfect slave race.
 However, thanks in large part to Lloth randomly deciding she wants to see her subjects squirm (its part of her portfolio), the Chitins quickly revolted and splintered from the Drow, and today the two races wage a bitter war to determine which of them are the "true" children of Lloth.

 - According to some 3rd Edition books (further elaborating on references in 2E), the Mind Flayers —a.k.a Illithids— once had a multi-world empire with lots of slaves, and the Gith were created from the Mind Flayers breeding other slaves.
 This race rebelled against the Mind Flayers and overthrew the empire.
-Later, the Gith would split into the Githzerai and Githyanki, two races that hate each other almost as much they both hate Mind Flayers.
+Later, the Gith would split into the Githzerai and Githyanki, two races that hate each other almost as much they both hate Mind Flayers (there is a third branch of the species, the Pirates of Gith, that seem to have splintered politically and culturally from the Githyanki later on, but their chosen focus, space, left them obscure after 2E).

 - The same malign forces that allow the creation of dread golems in the Ravenloft setting also ensure that they will always invoke this trope, sooner or later.

 - Exalted has two instances of this trope, but only the first fits exactly.
 The Primordials made all of Creation, then created the gods to maintain it while they dicked around with the Games of Divinity.
 The gods got tired of it and decided to rebel, using empowered humans (the titular Exalted) as their soldiers since they were magically prevented from attacking the Primordials.
 They succeeded, launching a new Golden Age in the process.
 (The Primordials, however, decided to use their dying breaths to destroy this Golden Age, and put a curse on the Exalted that leads to minor pride issues eventually showing up in every Exalt)

 - The Space Marines were originally created to protect and unite humanity, but half of them turned insane or jealous of the Emperor due to the Chaos gods, and became the Traitor Legions.